Brinell hardness test

 Sn Tin

-Only the most common methods are listed in the table.
+The table only lists the most common methods.
 Other methods are possible but are not common due to the poor comparability of the results.

-The diameter of the ball impression (spherical cap) was measured using a microscope with low magnification (14 - 100 times depending on the ball diameter and test load).
-The current state of the art uses a video camera with automatic image processing (image analysis software): The Brinell hardness is calculated from the ratio of test force to impression surface.
-The test force in Newton is divided by the value 0,102 (reciprocal of 9,81 = factor for converting Newton to kgf).
-In this way, measured values from current metrology (for which a force specification in Newton is generally required) correspond to the measured values that were determined using the now invalid metrological unit for force (kg or kgf).
-A change to even values Newton (factor 9,81) does not make sense, as otherwise all existing hardness testing machines, evaluation algorithms, measured values, etc. would have to be converted.
+A little mathematics to calculate the Brinell hardness: The Brinell hardness is calculated from the ratio of test force to indentation surface.
+The test force in Newtons is divided by the value 0,102 (reciprocal of 9,81 = factor for converting Newtons to kgf).
+In this way, measured values from current metrology (for which a force specification in Newtons is generally required) correspond to the measured values determined using the currently invalid metrological unit for force (kg or kgf).
+A change to even values in Newtons (factor 9,81) does not make sense, as otherwise all existing hardness testing machines, evaluation algorithms, measured values, etc. would have to be converted.

 To calculate the Brinell hardness, the force F in N, the ball diameter D in mm and the average indentation diameter d in mm must be entered in the formula below.
 The value in the denominator is the result of the formula for calculating the surface area of the ball indentation produced (spherical cap).